SHAFNehal/DirectedGraphLaplacian/README.md

 # Directed Graph Laplacian

-This function returns the directed Laplacian matrix of any graph (DAG).
+This function returns the directed Laplacian matrix of any directed graph (DAG).
 This is a direct implementation of the paper referred below.

 The Graph Laplacian is calculated using the following formula